Understanding Tenant Eviction in Belgium (2025)

 -

 Legal Action: If the formal notice has no effect, the landlord must file a petition with the competent justice of the peace.
-The tenant will then be summoned to a hearing, generally within four to six weeks.
+The tenant will then be summoned to a hearing, generally within two to four weeks.

 -